junghoona/junghoona.github.io/README.md

       such as education, employment and health care.
       </p>
       <p>
-      In my spare time, I like to stay active by working out at a local facility, playing basketball and hiking.
+      In my spare time, I like to stay active by working out at a local gym, playing basketball and hiking.
       I love trying out new food, exploring new sights, meeting new people, and learning new things.
       </p>
 </div>